MyCrabs/Traffic-Sign-Detect/README.md

 Replace dataset.yaml with the path to your dataset configuration file, and adjust the epochs parameter as needed.

 ## Contact
-If you have any questions or suggestions, feel free to open an issue or contact me at [My Gmail](thanhduy190903@gmail.com).
+If you have any questions or suggestions, feel free to open an issue or contact me at [thanhduy190903@gmail.com]